yaravind/kafka-connect-jenkins/README.md

 # Kafka Connect Jenkins

-Kafka Connect Connector for Jenkins Open Source Continuous Integration Tool.
+Kafka Connect Connector for Jenkins Open Source Continuous Integration Tool. **The connector is currently under development.
+Hoping to release the Beta version by end of this month.
+Contributions welcome!**

 ## What is it?